juinc/Roblox-game-framework/README.md

+# ALL CREDITS GO TO THE RESPECTIVE CREATORS OF THE PACKAGES USED IN THIS FRAMEWORK

-# some epic lua framework
+# some lua framework
-i made this so i could use it in my projects without having to recreate the same thing everytime i might release it to the public idk
+i made this so i could use it in my projects without having to recreate the same thing everytime this is just a collection of multiple packages/frameworks. i just put them together so i could use them in my projects

 ## Getting Started
 how to use overture